murphygroup/CellSegmentationEvaluator/README.md

 ## Citation
 If you find our package useful in your research, please cite our bioRxiv paper:
-> Chen, H., & Murphy, R. F. (2021).
-Evaluation of cell segmentation methods without reference segmentations. bioRxiv.
+> Chen, Haoran, and Robert F. Murphy.
+"Evaluation of cell segmentation methods without reference segmentations." bioRxiv (2022): 2021-09.

 ## Contact